acai1031/-Recipes-Research-Project/README.md

 <iframe src="assets/hypothesis_test.html" width=800 height=600 frameBorder=0></iframe> <br>
-The plot below shows the empirical distribution of our test statistics in 10000 permutations, the red line indicates the observed test statistics.<br>
+The plot above shows the empirical distribution of our test statistics in 10000 permutations, the red line indicates the observed test statistics.<br>

 ### Conclusion